 Iberian Lynx Land team is formed by our highly skilled wildlife guides, led by Jose Luis Sanchez, the chief guide.
 The native of this part of Spain, Jose Luis’s knowledge of the area is unmatched.
 The coupling of a life-long enthusiasm for nature and extensive fieldwork as a government biologist throughout the region bring an acute perception and a keen eye to the natural environment of the area.

-We offer birding day trips, wildlife tours, tailor-made nature tours and tours for wildlife photographers too.
+We offer birding day trips, wildlife tours, tailor-made wilderness and nature tours and tours for wildlife photographers too.
 For this, we provide good photography hides for raptors and other animals in some of the best natural areas.
 Jose Luis Ojeda is a well-known Spanish nature photographer and managing partner at Iberian Lynx Land.
 He will advise you in all of the things related to wildlife photography.

 In short, a quality, life experience is what Iberian Lynx Land offers its customers.
-We carefully select accommodation in the right places with the right ‘feel’ – charm, comfort, friendliness and regional home-cooking as standard.
+We carefully select an accommodation in the right places with the right ‘feel’ – charm, comfort, friendliness and regional home-cooking as standard.
 Together with great guiding, our aim is to offer truly memorable times in Europe’s best birding country- Spain.

 Along with Responsible Nature Tourism, Iberian Lynx Land’s pivotal values include Education and Conservation activities and programmes, and we take an active role in improving the fundamental principles in striking the balance between intense agriculture activity, as is the case in Northern Andalusia, and the need for sustainable development and conservation.